LedgerHQ/ledger-device-rust-sdk/README.md

 ## Usage

-BUilding requires adding a toolchain to your Rust installation, and both Clang and arm-none-eabi-gcc.
+Building requires adding a toolchain to your Rust installation, and both Clang and arm-none-eabi-gcc.

 Using rustc nightly builds is recommanded as some unstable features are required.